 What if you don’t know how to read a GC/MS report?

-That’s okay—just the knowledge that a company tests their oils and provides the reports is reassuring.
+That’s okay—just the knowledge that a company tests their essential oils and provides the reports is reassuring.
+It is the only way to guarantee you're getting the highest quality essential oils.
 If you really feel uncertain, you can find a certified aromatherapist and ask them to help you read the report.

-2. The company works directly with essential oil distillers and practices sustainability.
+2. The company works directly with essential oil distillers & practices sustainability

-They should be able to answer questions like . . .
+They should be able to answer essential oil sourcing questions like . . .

 - How are the plants grown and harvested?